 Wondering about the difference between applying to college early decision (ED) or early action (EA)?
+Unsure if the school you’re applying to has an open or rolling admission policy?
 Let’s break it down so you can decide which one could be right for you.

 What Is Early Decision?